na-na-hi/renget/archive/6wfys.md

 Simply Knock SE - This needs (Simply Knock DLL for AE).
 The fact that this wasn't in vanilla is criminal.
 Dynamic Timescale - I use this for long RP, no nonsense and the out-of-the-box settings work fine for me.
 *or* Time Passes - This one is more popular, since it only affects the flow of time while you are engaging in time-consuming actions (reading, crafting, etc).
 Some configuration is required - set time to 0 for crafting if using honed metal, 0 for eating if using CACO or economy mods.
+Dynamic Activation Key - Just a global that toggles what you do to things when you press a button.
+The Addons can sort of replace Use or Take although with some jank.
 **Æ** Essentials Be Gone SKSE Reborn - this one supposedly works sometimes, the other ones available don't work at all. good luck.

 ##User Interface